WestonAnderson/WestonAnderson.github.io/_pages/about.md

 ---
 ---
 <br/>
 I’m a climate scientist studying the dynamics of climate variability and its relation to food security using reanalysis products, remote  sensing observations and model simulations.
 I’ve recently been working on how global-scale modes of climate variability pose a risk to food production and food security.
-I am currently an Assistant Research Scientist working on climate and food security at the Earth System Science Interdisciplinary Center at the University of Maryland and at NASA in the Earth Sciences Division.
+I am currently an Assistant Research Professor working on climate and food security at the University of Maryland.
 For more information on my professional activities and my research see my Publications page, [Google Scholar](https://scholar.google.com/citations?user=RP8M1g8AAAAJ&hl=en), or see my [CV](https://WestonAnderson.github.io/files/Weston_Buckley_Anderson_CV_2020.pdf)
 <br/><br/>